Skip to main content

 7. We’re all set!
 Click Create.

 8. At the bottom of the left side panel, click the Export Video button.
-This creates a standalone video file that can be shared across platforms without requiring Lightroom.

 9. With the save options expanded, navigate to Desktop > Class Files > Lightroom Class.